databricks/databricks-sql-cli/README.md

 $ ./dbslqcli [<database_name>]
 ```

+Run the `help;` command to see a list of shortcuts

 # Features

 - Auto-completes as you type for SQL keywords as well as tables and columns in the database.